If your dentist mentioned getting a crown, you probably have a ton of questions. What kinds are there? How much will it cost? What’s the process like?

 Different Types of Dental Crowns

 Crowns, also called caps, are custom-made covers placed on top of a damaged tooth to restore its shape, size, appearance, and strength.
 This type of cosmetic dentistry protects cracked or decayed teeth from further damage.
-Common materials include porcelain/ceramic, gold, porcelain-fused-to-metal, and zirconia.
+There are several materials used as the base, including porcelain, ceramic, gold, porcelain fused to metal, and zirconia.

-Porcelain or ceramic crowns have a natural, translucent look that blends seamlessly with surrounding teeth.
-While not always the best for heavy biting, ceramic types of dental crowns work well for front teeth.
-Like natural enamel, they can chip with excessive force.
+Porcelain or ceramic crowns have a natural, see-through look that seamlessly blends with surrounding teeth.
+While not the best for heavy biting, ceramic types of dental crowns work great for front teeth people see when you smile and talk.
+This material may chip or crack over time, however.

 Gold Crowns

-Gold crowns are extremely durable and long-lasting—ideal for back teeth that handle strong chewing forces.
-With proper care, a quality gold crown can last decades.
-The tradeoff is the metallic appearance, which can be noticeable near the gumline on front teeth.
+Gold crowns are super durable and long-lasting.
+Gold is often the go-to for back teeth that take a lot of chewing force.
+With proper care, a quality gold crown can easily last 30+ years without needing replacement!
+But gold is metallic, which may show at your gum line if used on front teeth.

 Zirconia Crowns